openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

             new Kaddressbook and projects which are then usable system wide.

-  * And [Amarok](http://amarok.kde.org) had (or again has?) some functions to share it™s music database with Nepomuk and thus make it system wide and not just enclosed in one applicatition.
+  * And [Amarok](http://amarok.kde.org) had (or again has?) some functions to share itâ€™s music database with Nepomuk and thus make it system wide and not just enclosed in one applicatition.

   * But there are as well good examples for existing Nepomuk integration: [Bangarang](http://bangarangkde.wordpress.com/).
 A multimedia player which